This page was originally published on March 19, 2019 and was updated on June 14, 2023.

-When many people think about buying a GIC, they tend to think in terms of investing a lump sum into one GIC.
+When many people think about buying a GIC, they usually consider investing a lump sum into a single GIC.
 With this kind of approach, all the money is tied up in the investment until it matures (unless it’s a cashable GIC, of course).
 Why isn’t this an ideal strategy?

 Just as a ladder has many different rungs, a GIC ladder also does, figuratively speaking.
 Creating a GIC ladder simply involves dividing your total GIC investment among different maturities.

-For example, let’s say you have $25,000 that you wish to put into GICs.
-A classic GIC ladder would divide the $25,000 by five and put the money into 1-year, 2-year, 3-year, 4-year, and 5-year GICs.
-As with all GICs, you’d want to find the best rate for each maturity to maximize your income.
+For example, let’s say you have $25,000 to invest in GICs.
+A classic GIC ladder would divide the money equally among 1-year, 2-year, 3-year, 4-year, and 5-year GICs.
+To maximize your income, it's important to find the best rates for each maturity.

-This is only the initial step, however.
-At the end of the first year, the 1-year GIC will mature.
-By this point, the remaining GICs will mature in 1, 2, 3 and 4 years.
-Assuming you don’t need the money from the first maturing GIC, you can then reinvest the $5,000 (plus the interest) into another 5-year GIC.
+However, this is just the first step.
+After the first year, the 1-year GIC will mature.
+At this point, the remaining GICs will mature in 1, 2, 3 and 4 years.
+Assuming you don’t need the money from the first maturing GIC, you can reinvest the $5,000 (plus the interest) into another 5-year GIC.

-Given that your first 5-year GIC is effectively a 4-year GIC after one year, buying another 5-year GIC keeps the maturity profile constant.
+By treating the first 5-year GIC is effectively a 4-year GIC after one year, purchasing another 5-year GIC helps maintain a consistent maturity profile.

 Assuming you make a $25,000 investment, here’s how the ladder will fare in the first year: